skoundin/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 5 steps.
 The step5 covers the explanation of draw_lines function was modified.

 1. First, I converted the input image to grayscale image.
+The image is shown below:

+![alt text][image1]

 2. Then gaussian blur was applied to reduce the noise.
+The output of the gausiian image is :

+![alt text][image2]

 3. After the gausian blur,  cany edge detection Algorithm was applied to detect edges from the blurred image.
+Canny edge detection helps to provide edges in an image.

+![alt text][image3]

 4. The next step was to calculate the are of interest.
 We need to ignore the surroundings and only choose area of the lane.
+So we mask the image, use fillPoly function to fill the pixels inside the image given by the vertices.

+![alt text][image4]

 5. Finally after selecting the area of interest, it was the most interesting and challenging aspect of the project.
    Hough Transform and the extrapolation of the lines.
 Initially Hough transform was applied using inbuilt openCV functions.
    Then the algorithm for extrapolation of lines was developed.